jmhuie/SlicerBiomech/README.md

 # Frequently Asked Questions

-**Q: My CT data has anisotropic voxels, can I use it in Segment Geometry?**
+**Q: I got an error that says "Voxels are anisotropic!
+Resample the volume".
+What does that mean?**

-A: At this time, Segment Geometry cannot handle data with anisotropic voxels.
-You must resample your data to make it isotropic before using Segment Geometry.
+A: At this time, Segment Geometry cannot handle transformed data with anisotropic voxels.
+You must resample your data to make it isotropic before applying the transformation node and using Segment Geometry.
+Non-transformed anisotropic data will work fine.

 **Q: I got an error that says "Attempted to compute on a slice with no pixels.
 Check for empty slices".
 What does that mean?**

 A: It means there is a break in your segment, where some slices don't contain any pixels.
-Often this is caused by floating pixels that are not part of the structure.
-Make sure that your segment is one connected structure.
+Often this is caused by floating pixels outside of the structure.
+Make sure that your segment consists of only the structure.

 **Q: I got an error that says "The segment is outside of the volume's bounds!".
 What does that mean?**